Learning Moments

 So today I am grateful to have this opportunity to address and slowly mend our family trauma patterns.
 I owe it to myself and my family to continue working on this, to make sure we support each other, to ask for and accept help.

-I hope I can do my mum and dad proud with how I turned out. 🙏🏼
+I hope I can do my mum and dad proud with how I turned out, even though I will never hear them say it.

 Food and Bonding